Returning Choreographic Fellow | July 1-19, 2016/ Sept. 18 - Oct. 10, 2016

 Other creative points of departure include: the dystopian mythology of author Amos Tutuola; Octavia Butler’s science fiction; the TV room of a wealthy government official designated exclusively for poor people in his village; a lost girl in the present; and a ghost from the Women’s War.

 Performed by Okpokwasili and a cast of three women from different generations, the choreography and music are inspired by traditional Nigerian songs and dances that were performed by women as acts of resistance and blended with Okpokwasili’s own contemporary aesthetic.
 Collaborating with director/designer Peter Born, the visual design reflects their work at the intersection of theater and installation to achieve a visceral and encompassing environment.

 The MANCC residency was the first time in the year-long development of the work that the whole cast was in the same room at once, allowing the collaborators to develop a movement vocabulary and framework for the piece, and also experiment with live feed video and projections.
-Okpokwasili will return to MANCC in September 2016 for a second residency to continue the development of Poor People’s TV Room.
+Okpokwasili returned to MANCC in September 2016 for a second residency to continue the development of Poor People’s TV Room.

 This residency was made possible, in part, by The Andrew W. Mellon Foundation.

 Collaborators in Residence: Peter Born (Director/Designer), Thuli Dumakude, Katrina Reid, Nehemoyia Young (Performers)